kerrfairtex/SmartCampus-K-12-Modernizing-Integrated-School-Management-Systems/README.md

 ## Base Architecture

-This repository uses [abdulwahid880/School-Management-system-in-laravel-](https://github.com/abdulwahid880/School-Management-system-in-laravel-) (Unifiedtransform fork) as its foundation:
+This repository use as its foundation:

 - Laravel 5.5 MVC with services layer
 - Roles: Master, Admin, Teacher, Student, Librarian, Accountant